ChrisEdwards/Fluency/README.markdown

 The [FluencyKoans project](http://github.com/ChrisEdwards/FluencyKoans) is good way to learn how to use Fluency.
 It is a progression of short code exercises to introduce you to Fluency.

+You can see upcoming features and work in progress at the [Fluency Trello Board](https://trello.com/board/fluency/50c6421ef928e0fc2901778c).

 Installing Fluency
 ------------------
 You can install Fluency either by: